What Is NTFS? Everything about NTFS File System

 - FAT32 and exFAT (supported by both Mac and Windows).

-If you use a Mac computer and need to read and write files on an NTFS drive (USB, HDD, SSD, etc.), you may utilize a professional NTFS for Mac tool to easily realize the task.
-Some popular tools to install an NTFS driver for Mac are listed below for your reference.
+If you use a Mac computer and need to read and write files on an NTFS drive (USB, HDD, SSD, etc.), you can utilize a professional NTFS for Mac tool.

 If you use an NTFS hard drive but it shows a file system error when you try to access it, you can use some professional disk repair tools like CHKDSK or Disk Utility to check and fix file system errors on the disk.